jphinspace/SpringApp/README.md

 - Java 21+
 - Maven 3.9+

 ### Generate self-signed certificate (keystore.p12)

-This project expects a PKCS#12 keystore at `src/main/resources/keystore.p12`.
 To generate a self-signed certificate and put it in the correct location, run the following command from the repository root:

 ```sh
 keytool -genkeypair \